neurobioinfo/scrnabox/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/neurobioinfo/scrnabox/blob/main/LICENSE) file for details.

 #### Acknowledgement
-The pipeline is done as part Dark Genome project, it is written by [Saeid Amiri](https://github.com/saeidamiri1) with associate of Rhalena Thomas, Sali Farhan, and Michael Fiorini at  Neuro Bioinformatics Core.
-Copyright belong MNI BIOINFO CORE (https://github.com/neurobioinfo).
+The scRNAbox pipeline is part of the Dark Genome project.
+It is written by [Saeid Amiri](https://github.com/saeidamiri1) with associate of Rhalena Thomas, Sali Farhan, and Michael Fiorini at  Neuro Bioinformatics Core.
+Copyright belongs tp MNI BIOINFO CORE (https://github.com/neurobioinfo).

+#### Citations

 **[⬆ back to top](#contents)**